rust-tutorials/triangle-from-scratch/book_src/web_stuff/web_gl_with_bare_wasm.md

 ## Separate Folder

-This will have a new non-standard requirements, so I'm going to put it in a `web_crate/` directory.
+This will have a few non-standard bits of setup, so I'm going to put it in a `web_crate/` directory.

 First it needs its own `Cargo.toml` file: